Your pet wants you to read our newsletter. (Then give them a treat.)

 How is Paraphimosis In Dogs Treated?

 Treatment for paraphimosis is generally conservative in nature, and many of the interventions can be tried at home.
-Below are some things you can do (they’re not for the faint of heart!):
+Below are some home remedies for paraphimosis in dogs (they’re not for the faint of heart!):

 First, thoroughly clean the exposed penis and inspect the dog erection for any foreign material such as foxtails or long fur that is “strangulating” the tissues of the penis.